 Notes effective implementation of the Readmission agreement with the EU.

 Expresses readiness to deepen further cooperation with the Europol in the light of the Operational and Strategic Cooperation Agreement.
 Notes the significance of deployment of the Georgian Liaison Officer to the Europol Headquarters in September 2018.
 Looks forward to the signature and entry into force of the Agreement on Cooperation between Eurojust and Georgia.

+Informs about continued implementation of state program on reintegration of returnees.

 Economic and sectoral cooperation